kbase/taxonomy_re_api/README.md

 ### taxonomy_re_api.get_children(params)

-Fetch the children for a taxon vertex.
-Defaults to direct children, but can be specified to return multiple levels of children.
+Fetch the direct descendants for a taxon vertex.

 The optional "search_text" parameter can be specified to search on scientific name for the children.